Chapter 01: Convocation

 Within moments she was lost in the crowd again, shivers trickling down her back as she felt her pursuer's footsteps fade in her wake.
 Agile he was not.

-Other tables offered Kyeri fare at its most satisfying and nourishing: squash stews, crisp corn cakes and fry bread, hickory nut soup, and cornucopias brimming with a hundred varieties of grapes, apples, peaches.
+Other tables offered Kyeri fare at its most satisfying and nourishing: squash stews, crisp corn cakes and fry bread, dark nut soups, and cornucopias brimming with a hundred varieties of grapes, apples, persimmons.
 She stared at a heap of ruby-red strawberries, picked ripe a full two moons past the summer solstice.
 What was this magical place?

 No. She froze.